Chronic obstructive pulmonary diseaseCOPD; Bronchitis - chronic; Chronic bronchitis; Emphysema

 The same drugs used to lower cholesterol may also help protect the lungs of COPD patients, in part due to their anti-inflammatory effects.
 However, more research is needed to prove these benefits, and to determine the optimal statin dose for COPD patients.

 Some people with alpha-1 antitrypsin deficiency are treated with weekly or monthly intravenous infusions of alpha-1 antitrypsin.
 Research finds that this therapy can't be recommended for COPD patients without alpha-1 antitrypsin deficiency, because the treatment is expensive and there is not enough evidence to show that it reduces exacerbations or improves lung function.

 Chronic antibiotics administration to prevent exacerbations is generally not recommended therapy.
-However, a certain type of antibiotics called macrolides may help reduce inflammation.
-As a result, people who have frequent exacerbations despite maximal treatment, may be prescribed azithromycin to be taken daily.
+However, certain types of antibiotics called macrolides may help reduce inflammation.
+As a result, people who have frequent exacerbations despite maximal treatment may be prescribed azithromycin to be taken daily.